Updated August 2018

 If you still have room in your bags for a few more items, these two pieces of gear will take your filmmaking up a few notches.

-Brushless Gimbal - The kinds of shots you can get with the C100 on a Letus Helix Jr gimbal are amazing, and it’s portable enough to go along on documentary shoots.
-Seriously, it's probably had the most effect on the quality of our shooting, enough that we now plan many of our shoots around the Helix Jr. Here's a post on how we modified our Helix Jr. to work even better with the C100.
+Brushless Gimbal - The kinds of shots you can get with the C100 on a Letus Gimbal are amazing, and it’s portable enough to go along on documentary shoots.
+Seriously, it's probably had the most effect on the quality of our shooting, enough that we now plan many of our shoots around the Helix Jr. Here's a post on how we modified our Letus Helix Jr. to work even better with the C100.